DataVoke/javascript-style-guide/README.md

-# CAI TEch JavaScript Style Guide
+# CAI Tech JavaScript Style Guide

 An amended version of the AirBnB Javascript style guide